hkhako/OS_Dreamfactory2.0/README.md

 ### Installation
 #### Build PHP and Dreamfactory

-1. Goto OpenShift web console
+1. Goto OpenShift Online Portal [openshift.redhat.com]
 2. Create a new app with DIY cartridge, the source put:   https://github.com/hkhako/OS_Dreamfactory2.0.git
 3. After the app is created, goto the OpenShift web console and add mysql5.5 cartridge 3b.[Optional: One can also add MongoDB cartridge, mongodb drivers are included in the installation script]